backstage/backstage/docs/getting-started/configuration.md

   <img src='../assets/getting-started/gh-pat.png' alt='Screenshot of the GitHub Personal Access Token creation page' />
 </p>

 Set the scope to your likings.
-For this tutorial, selecting "repo" should be enough.
+For this tutorial, selecting `workflow` should be enough.
+(Note: using `repo` won't suffice as the Scaffolder template contains a Github Action manifest defined in `.github/workflows/build.yml` during the initialization of the repo)

 In the `app-config.yaml`, search for `integrations:` and add your token, like we did in below example: